david-shao/codepath-app2/README.md

 ## Notes

 One of the challenges was avoiding the 3 api call per second rate limit.
 I had to implement a queue to store api calls and retry them with a 1 second delay whenever a call failed.
+Figuring out how to use dynamic height image view was also a challenge.
+For the longest time I couldn't figure out why my images weren't using proper heights, until I found that I wasn't using the correct image url with the full images.

 ## Open-source libraries used